Best Portable Solar Charger of 2021

 As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than lower wattage models.
 Smaller panels such as the 5W and 7W models don't have the power to sustain two gadgets at once.
 If this is a priority for you, then select a panel with a higher wattage.
 Generally, our testing found lower watt models to be less capable in this metric than the higher watt devices that can charge two devices.

 By design, portable solar panels need to be able to withstand long exposure to the elements.
-The way to get ample charge to small electronics is by leaving the panels exposed to the sun for long periods of time.
-To make sure these panels are up to the task, we have tested them in all kinds of conditions — from baking desert sun to high alpine terrain to extreme wind and rain.
+The way to get ample charge to small electronics is by leaving the panels exposed to the sun for long periods.
+To ensure these panels are up to the task, we have tested them in all kinds of conditions — from baking desert sun to high alpine terrain to extreme wind and rain.
 In general, almost all the panels stood up to the challenge.
-The canvas protective fabric is like an exoskeleton-guarding the important insides of the panels.
+The canvas protective fabric is like an exoskeleton guarding the important insides of the panels.
 Solar technology seems to be advancing too, with companies working to make cells more durable and resistant to sun and water damage.

 When scanning through reviews online, we noticed complaints about various models withering and warping in the sun.
 Because of this, we were extra vigilant, even when we set them out in the blazing southern Utah desert sun.
 In our testing period, none of the chargers endured much damage.
 These are robust machines, and with technology advancing every year, solar panel companies have come leaps and bounds in the construction of portable options.

-We appreciated the external storage options on the Anker 21W and the ECEEN.
-These pockets not only protect extra gadgets, but also keep the USB ports protected.
-Some of the models, like the Goal Zero Nomad 14W, have a mesh pocket, which looks nice and is convenient but is so tightly attached to the panel itself that it started to wear out.
+We appreciated the external storage options on the Anker 21W and the BigBlue 3.
+These pockets not only protect extra gadgets but also keep the USB ports protected.
+The ECEEN 10W has a cool neoprene pocket that inspired confidence in wet conditions and kept dirt out of the USB port.
 The BioLite 10+ is incredibly durable in its construction.

 Weight and Portability

-Since an importany function of many of these panels is to remain portable, this is a crucial category.
-A model that is too heavy or bulky will be left behind to collect dust in the closet when you set out on your next adventure.
+Since an essential function of many of these panels is to remain portable, this is a crucial category.
+A model that is too heavy or bulky will be left behind to collect dust in the closet rather than accompany you on your next adventure.

 To standardize our testing and procedures, we used the same 10,000 mAh battery pack and USB cord when testing all models.
 The battery we used is a well-reviewed and inexpensive pack designed to charge small gadgets and phones.

 Panels that don't come with a built-in battery are often paired with a portable external battery pack.
 This arrangement allows the panel to charge the battery during the day while you're using your devices, and you can charge your device at night via the external battery.
 External batteries are an essential addition to any portable charging kit.
-Most modern tablets and smartphones demand higher power (like 2A charging ports) and this becomes harder to produce from the sun (which is variable at best).
-Instead of bulking up the solar panels themselves and making them too cumbersome to actually use, we found it much more effective to simply charge external batteries on a rotating system to keep a constant stockpile of fully charged battery packs ready to go.
-That way, you have a less strong and, most importantly, lighter weight, solar charger that charges a high-quality external battery.
+Most modern tablets and smartphones demand higher power (like 2A charging ports), and this becomes harder to produce from the sun (which is variable at best).
+Instead of bulking up the solar panels themselves and making them too cumbersome to use, we found it much more effective to simply charge external batteries on a rotating system to keep a constant stockpile of fully charged battery packs ready to go.
+That way, you have a lighter weight solar charger that charges a high-quality external battery.
 This battery can, in turn, produce the necessary 2A of current to charge small devices.

 — Jane Jackson